 Should I buy a sit-in or sit-on kayak?

 Pick the boat that’s right for the conditions you plan to encounter most of the time, with a little bit of thought toward that ultimate trip you hope to take in the future.
 Head to your local kayak shop to check out the options.
-Arrange for a test paddle when you have your choices narrowed down to a couple boats.
+Arrange for a test paddle when your choices are narrowed down to a couple of boats.
 There’s a kayak out there for every aspiring paddler, and with a little homework and some advice from paddling friends and professionals, you’ll be able to find the right boat to get you on the water.